azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 GET https://${AZURE_SEARCH_ACCOUNT}.search.windows.net/indexes/${AZURE_SEARCH_INDEX}/docs?api-version=2017-11-11&api-key=${AZURE_SEARCH_KEY}&search={QUERY}
 ```

-The delay function prevents us overloading the API with requests, so API calls are only made after the user has stopped typing for 500 milliseconds
+The delay function prevents us overloading the API with requests, so API calls are only made after the user has stopped typing for 500 milliseconds.
+The API call is made with jQuery, however something like Fetch could have been used.

 The API results are parsed as JSON, and certain fields such as `header` run through `JSON.parse()` as they contain embedded JSON strings for nested objects.
 The `url` can be used to form a link to the relevant page, and fields such as `header.teaser`, `title`, `excerpt`, `date` & `author` allow for display of meaningful results on the page.
 The parsed results are pushed back to the page with a dynamic element and jQuery append.

+There's one other task the search page performs, and that's to track search events in Azure Application Insights for analytics & reporting.
+For Azure Citadel, App Insights had already been setup and all pages instrumented with the standard JavaScript code snippet.
+The search page sends two types of custom event to App Insights using `appInsights.trackEvent`, one called "Search" for a completed search (where results > 0) and another called "Click".
+The two events can be correlated together with the id parameters provided in the events

+This is fully documented in the Azure Search Docs:
+[Search Traffic Analytics ⇒](https://docs.microsoft.com/en-us/azure/search/search-traffic-analytics){:target="_blank" class="btn btn--success"}

 The source of the page created can [be found in the Citadel GitHub repo](https://github.com/azurecitadel/azurecitadel.github.io/blob/master/_pages/search.html)